How to Grill Chicken Breast (and Keep It Juicy!)

 If you’ve never experienced a dry chicken breast, I’m truly jealous.
-Biting into a grilled chicken sandwich or protein-packed salad and instead of that wonderfulness, tasting a dull, chalky chunk of chicken is just sad.
+Biting into a grilled chicken sandwich or protein-packed salad and tasting a dull, chalky chunk of chicken is just sad.
 Unfortunately, turning out tasteless poultry is a common problem, especially among new cooks.
 Chicken is a delicate protein that dries out fast.
 One minute too long on the heat can take the bird from tender and juicy to boring and blah.